2010 Chevrolet Avalanche Performance

 - "Handling characteristics exceed expectations, and after climbing up into, and behind the wheel, one soon forgets the Avalanche's overall mass.
 The driving experience is really quite pleasant." -- PickupTruck.com

 Reviewers love the Avalanche's hauling capabilities.
 While it's not the best choice if you own a construction company, the Avalanche can handle most of the loads weekend warriors throw at it, thanks to its innovative midgate design.
-With the midgate in place, the Avalanche fits five or six passengers (depending on if you have the standard front bench or optional front bucket seats) and features a short cargo box measuring 5.3 feet.
-With the midgate folded down or removed and the rear seat folded, the truck has room for two or three passengers in the front seat, but extends the cargo box to 8.2 feet.
+With the midgate in place, the Avalanche features a short cargo box measuring 5.3 feet.
+With the midgate folded down or removed and the rear seat folded, the cargo box expands to about 8 feet.
 Reviewers love its versatility.
-Hauling capacity for the 2WD Avalanche is 1,408 pounds and 1,487 pounds for the 4WD

 - "A workhorse for routine hauling." -- Auto Mall USA.